United States Regiments & Batteries > Wisconsin > 6th Wisconsin Infantry Regiment

 May 28 The field officers for the regiment were Colonel Lysander Cutler, Lieutenant Colonel Julius P. Atwood and Major Benjamin F. Sweet.

-July 28 Left State for Washington, D. C.
+July 28 Left Wisconsin for Washington, D. C.

-September 14 Lieutenant Colonel Atwood resigned due to ill health.
+• Lieutenant Colonel Julius P. Atwood resigned due to ill health

 October Attached to King’s Brigade, McDowell’s Division, Army of the Potomac